coveooss/coveo-python-oss/coveo-pyproject/README.md

 ## constraints vs locks - where do they apply?

 When you call `poetry install`, you end up installing packages based on the `poetry.lock` file.
-The resulting packages will always be the same no matter what.
+The resulting packages will always be the same, no matter what.
 This is the dev scenario.

 When you call `pip install`, you are installing packages based on the constraints placed in a `pyproject.toml` or a `setup.py` file.
-Unless the constraints are hard pinned versions, the resulting packages is not guaranteed and will depend on the point in time when the installation is performed, among other factors.
+Unless the constraints are hard pinned versions, the resulting packages are not guaranteed and will depend on the point in time when the installation is performed, among other factors.
 This is the shared library scenario.

 When you use poetry, you cover the two scenarios above.